 This popular meal may have originated far from Australia's shores, but the chilli con carne I know (and love) is the one that was hugely popular in Australia in the 1980s and 90s.

 Easy Chilli Con Carne: Aussie style!

-There is much debate (isn’t there always?) about the origins of the Chilli Con Carne Recipe.
+There is much debate about the origins of this versatile dish.

 Some argue that beef Chilli Con Carne comes form Mexico, while others point to Spain.
 The Canary Islands are also mentioned by historians, however the weight of evidence suggests this recipe is actually from Texas.

-Wherever it originated, it had arrived in Australia by the 1930s and by the 1940s had made it to the Australian Women’s Weekly!
+Wherever it originated, it had arrived in Australia by the 1930s.
+By the 1940s it had even made it to the Australian Women's Weekly!

-It has continued to be shared and revised over the years here, and my recipe is based on several of these recipes that have been shared around over the years.
+It has continued to be shared and revised over the years, and my recipe is based on several of these shared recipes.

 You can buy packet Chilli Con Carne base these days from the supermarket, but it really is so simple to make it from scratch yourself – with a much more delicious result.